-Ray Morton is an author, screenwriter, and film historian.
+Ray Morton is an film historian, author, and screenwriter.

-He has written seven books including KING KONG: THE HISTORY OF A MOVIE ICON and CLOSE ENCOUNTERS OF THE THIRD KIND: THE MAKING OF STEVEN SPIELBERG’S CLASSIC FILM and contributed to many others.
-He has written teleplays, worked as a story and screenplay consultant, and was a columnist for Script Magazine and Scriptmag.com.
+He has written a number of cinema history books, including KING KONG: THE HISTORY OF A MOVIE ICON -- REVISED AND UPDATED EDITION and CLOSE ENCOUNTERS OF THE THIRD KIND: THE MAKING OF STEVEN SPIELBERG’S CLASSIC FILM and contributed to many others.
+He has also written screenplays, teleplays, and magazine articles; worked as a story and screenplay consultant; and was a columnist for Script Magazine.

 Find out more...